The 9 Best Internal Communication Platforms for 2026

 Best features:

-- Detailed permission controls manage access at scale
+- Detailed permission controls at scale

-- Strong version history and audit trails
+- Strong version history and audit trails, with Rovo AI included on paid plans

 5. Google Workspace: Best for Google-First Collaboration Stacks